-39 This result that treatment firms that face higher levels of competition are more likely to respond is robust to using other cutoffs than the median such as quartiles.
-This evidence raises the question: why do these firms survive?
+40 This result that treatment firms that face higher levels of competition are more likely to respond is robust to using other cutoffs than the median, such as quartiles.
+This evidence raises the following question: Why do these firms survive?
 One explanation may be that we are observing short-run dynamics.
 Another explanation is that there is some friction that limits competition (e.g., that quality firms are capacity constrained), which reduces the strength of the selection mechanism in the market.

-40 10.1% of firms used demand-based promotions based on hours of the day or days of the week.
-Conversations with managers and owners supported the interpretation that the use of these promotions were linked to sophistication in pricing: those who used it explained that they based these promotions on when they expected customer demand would slow, as well as observed data on customer throughput.
-Cash or credit card discounts were not included in this coding, as most firms used these discounts.
-I also excluded promotions for new customers, repeat visits, and group- and birthday-based discounts, as these were also common and did not appear to indicate sophistication with pricing based on knowledge of fluctuating customer demand.
+41 In total, 10.1% of firms used demand-based promotions based on hours of the day or days of the week.
+Conversations with managers and owners supported the interpretation that the use of these promotions was linked to sophistication in pricing; those managers and owners who used it explained that they based these promotions on when they expected customer demand would slow as well as observed data on customer throughput.
+Cash or credit card discounts were not included in this coding as most firms used these discounts.
+I also excluded promotions for new customers, promotions for repeat visits, and group- and birthday-based discounts as these were also common and did not appear to indicate sophistication with pricing based on knowledge of fluctuating customer demand.
 However, the results are robust to using this broader definition of promotions.